bluefool-xpony/bluefool-xpony/README.md

 - 👀 I’m interested in ...you
 - 🌱 I’m currently learning ...how to love you
 - 💞️ I’m looking to collaborate on ... someone like you
-- 📫 How to reach me ... never
+- 📫 How to reach me ... impossible
 - 😄 Pronouns: ...you
 - ⚡ Fun fact: ...
 Annoyed